gryphonshafer/pnwquizzing/docs/about_us/FAQ.md

 # Frequently Asked Questions (FAQ)

 What is Bible Quizzing?
-: Christian & Missionary Alliance Bible Quizzing is a scripture memory and competition program for teens in grades 6-12.
+: Christian & Missionary Alliance Bible Quizzing is a scripture memory and competition program for youth.
 Each year a portion of the New Testament is designated as the "material" which constitutes the competition material.
 This material follows an 8-year rotation.
 The competition takes place in the form of "meets" where all quizzers compete against each other in "quiz" format.

 What are the benefits of Bible Quizzing?
 : You gain many great things from quizzing: